The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 Preparing for the AI + Web3 Era

-If you’re in marketing leadership, stop asking how to get more clicks.
+If you are in marketing leadership, stop asking how to get more clicks.
 Start asking:

 “Can AI understand what I stand for?”